orkes-io/orkes-conductor-client/docs/conductor_apps.md

 String status = String.valueOf(workflowRun.getStatus());
 assertEquals(status,"COMPLETED");
 ```
-You can add the JUnit dependency by adding the following to your project
+You can add the JUnit dependency by adding the following to your project.

 ### Gradle

 For Gradle-based projects, modify the `build.gradle` file in the project directory by adding the following line to the dependencies block in that file: